s-lenno/PayDates/README.md

 # PayDates
 by  Sean Lennon (https://github.com/s-lenno/)

- * This basic program, driven by its main program file PayWeeksAndDates/Program.cs, is used to output each of my paydays in respect to the yearly calendar in my current job.
+ * This basic program is used to output each of my paydays in respect to the yearly calendar in my current job.
  * It generates week numbers with corresponding dates, simulating a pay schedule starting from a specified week number and date.
- * The pay schedule initally starts at 9 because I had joined the company in February.
+ * The pay schedule initally starts at 9 becasue I had joined the company in February.
- * The WeekNumberGenerator class is responsible for calculating and printing the week numbers along with their respective dates and line numbers.
+ * The Generate() method is responsible for calculating and printing the week numbers along with their respective dates and line numbers.
+ * **UPDATE** v 2.02 - Code added to process salary
+ * **UPDATE** v 2.42 - Additional comments added & redundant code chopped to optimise performance.

     How the program works:
     1. Define the start week number, start date (Thursday), and end date.